rydmike/flex_color_scheme/README.md

   [`FlexSubThemesData`](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexSubThemesData-class.html)
   data class that contain many optional quick configuration parameters for the opt-in widget sub-themes.
-For example, one of its parameters gives you access to easy use customization of default corner radius on all Flutter SDK UI widgets and elements that supports corner radius either via ShapeBorder or BorderRadiusGeometry.
+For example, one of its parameters gives you access to easy use customization of default border radius on all Flutter SDK UI widgets and elements that supports border radius, either via ShapeBorder or BorderRadiusGeometry.
 See its [`defaultRadius`](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexSubThemesData/defaultRadius.html) property for more information.